anthonyhaj/rock-paper-scissors-PP2/README.md

   5. I want to be able to play again

   ### Site Owner
-  6. I want the user to see both moves being made
-  7. I want the user to see an animation of the computer choice
+  6. I want the user to see an animation of the computer choice
-  8. I want the score to update correctly for user and computer
+  7. I want the score to update correctly for user and computer
-  9. I want the user to be able to see the repo for the game
+  8. I want the user to be able to see the repo for the game

  ## Design